 Vizcaya was built as a private home nearly a century ago.
 Because of its significance and integrity, Vizcaya is designated a National Historic Landmark—the highest honor bestowed on historic buildings in the United States.
 It is both our challenge and opportunity to determine how we can best preserve Vizcaya, while welcoming visitors with diverse interests and needs.

 All visitors should be aware and cautious of the many steps and uneven floors and terrain throughout Vizcaya’s Main House, gardens and grounds.

-Guidebooks in English and Spanish are available for purchase for $3 at the Ticket Booth or Café and Shop.
+Guidebooks in English are available for purchase for $3 at the Ticket Booth or Café and Shop.
 Braille and large-print guidebooks are available to rent for $3 at the Ticket Booth.
 Maps in various languages are available at no charge at the Ticket Booth and Main House.

 A map of the property indicating the location of ramps and lifts is available, and you can request this from the Ticket Booth attendant or a security officer.

 Wheelchairs are available for loan on a first-come, first-served basis.
 When you arrive, please inform the Ticket Booth attendant of your wish to borrow a wheelchair.
 He or she will notify a security officer to have one ready by the Service Area next to the Main House.

 Vizcaya has two men’s and two women’s wheelchair-accessible restrooms.
 They are located on the south side of the Main House (near the accessible entrance).
 There are also wheelchair-accessible restrooms in the Oval Plaza near the Garden Mound.

 The first floor of the Main House is mostly accessible to visitors using wheelchairs, with the exception of the East Loggia and the Entrance Loggia.
 Please enter through the ramp and lift on the south side of the house (to the right of the main entrance, through the arched gateway), with assistance from a security officer.